ElectronNET/Electron.NET/README.md

    dotnet electronize

-# Dev Notes: Dev Workflow (at least for the CLI extension is this a must)
+# Dev Notes: Dev Workflow

+(at least for the CLI extension)

 * Change something in the CLI project
 * rebuild the project (a nuget package should now appear in the /artifacts directory)